Zhong-Lab-UCSD/BENG183/finalPaper/Grup25_Precision_Medicine/Precision_Medicine.md

 ### 1) Preprocessing and Data Mining

 The first step of data analysis is always data preprocessing.
-Studies on fractional exhaled nitric oxide as a marker of eosinophilic inflammation in patients with asthma might be influenced by variable techniques of measurement, sampling procedures, breathing manoeuvres and different types of devices.
-Therefore, data is expected to be filtered and adjusted to be comparable in analysis. **Quality Control** and **Preprocessing** of the data shall be preformed in this step.
-Since quality control is always dependent on the specific data type, more details can be found in paper.
+Studies on fractional exhaled nitric oxide as a marker of eosinophilic inflammation in patients with asthma might be influenced by variable techniques of measurement, sampling procedures, breathing maneuvers, and different types of devices.
+Therefore, data is expected to be filtered and adjusted to be comparable in the analysis. **Quality Control** and **Preprocessing** of the data shall be performed in this step.
+Since quality control is always dependent on the specific data type, more details can be found in the paper.
 [Ferté ]

 Some of the common approaches for data preprocessing includes: